About the VCE

 - proposed enrolment in VCE study.

 IB students enrolled in Year 11 may transfer from the IB to the VCE after completing 2 units of study.
-These students will be eligible for credit towards their VCE based on their IB results, providing they have not undertaken any unapproved VCE units at the same time.
+These students will be eligible for credit towards their VCE based on their IB results, provided they have not simultaneously undertaken any unapproved VCE units.
 Students transferring from an IB program in Year 11 to the VCE in Year 12 may receive credit towards the relevant number of VCE units at Units 1 and 2 levels and Units 3 and 4 levels based on IB results (including any Year 12 IB subjects) obtained in Year 11.

 Credit will only be granted if students have completed the equivalent of a unit or a full year of study in one or more subjects.
 Partially completed subjects are not considered.
 Credit granted will appear on the student’s Statement of Results and will specify the number and level of VCE units but will not state the titles of studies or subjects except for English.
 The VCAA can grant each student a maximum of 12 units of credit at Units 1–4 levels.